Constructing graphs over $R^n$ with small prescribed mean-curvature: Abstract

 \section{Abstract}

-In this paper a convergent series expansion is constructed to solve the prescribed mean curvature equation $\pm\nabla\cdot(\nabla u/\sqrt{1\pm|\nabla u|^2}) = nH$ for $n$-dimensional hypersurfaces in $\Rset^{n+1}$ ($+$ sign) and $\Rset^{1,n}$ ($-$ sign) which are graphs $\{(x,u(x)):x\in\Rset^{n}\}$ of a smooth function $u:\Rset^n\to\Rset$, and whose mean curvature function $H\in C^\alpha_0(\Rset^n,\Rset)$ is not too large in norm and integrable.
-Our approach is inspired by the Maxwell-Born-Infeld theory of electromagnetism in $\Rset^{1,3}$, for which our method yields the first systematic way of explicitly computing the electrostatic potential $u$ for regular charge densities $\rho\propto H$ and small Born parameter.
-Therefore, after the general $n$-dimensional problems have been treated with the help of nonlinear Hodge theory and Banach algebra estimates, our approach is reworked in more detail for $n=3$.
+In this paper nonlinear Hodge theory and Banach algebra estimates are employed to construct a convergent series expansion which solves the prescribed mean curvature equation $\pm\nabla\cdot(\nabla u/\sqrt{1\pm|\nabla u|^2}) = nH$ for $n$-dimensional hypersurfaces in $\Rset^{n+1}$ ($+$ sign) and $\Rset^{1,n}$ ($-$ sign) which are graphs $\{(x,u(x)):x\in\Rset^{n}\}$ of a smooth function $u:\Rset^n\to\Rset$, and whose mean curvature function $H$ is $\alpha$-H\"older continuous and integrable, with small norm.
+The radius of convergence is estimated explicitly from below.
+Our approach is inspired by, and applied to, the Maxwell--Born--Infeld theory of electromagnetism in $\Rset^{1,3}$, for which our method yields the first systematic way of explicitly computing the electrostatic potential $\phi\propto u$ for regular charge densities $\rho\propto H$ and small Born parameter, with explicit error estimates at any order of truncation of the series.
+In particular, our results level the ground for a controlled computation of Born--Infeld effects on the Hydrogen spectrum.